 Best free survey builder for gathering lots of responses

-Most of the survey builders on this list limit the number of responses you receive to 100 per survey.
+Most of the survey builders on this list limit the number of responses you receive per month.
 SurveyPlanet stands out because its free plan puts no limit on the number of surveys you can create, the number of responses you can collect, or the number of questions you can ask, making it an ideal tool if you anticipate getting lots of responses to your surveys.

 If you want to tweak more, SurveyPlanet lets you do that, too.
 Choose between a variety of themes that control your survey's color scheme, or have your questions display one at a time or all at once.
 The only downside is that you'll need to upgrade to export your survey results—but if its built-in reports are enough, SurveyPlanet is an excellent free option.